Develop Databricks Apps

 Important guidelines for implementing Databricks apps

-• Requests are forwarded from a reverse proxy, so apps must not depend on the requests’ origins.
+Requests are forwarded from a reverse proxy, so apps must not depend on the origins of the requests.
 The Databricks Apps environment sets the required configuration parameters for supported frameworks.